Bachelor of Science in Nursing

 RN to BSN Grant

 The RN to BSN Grant may not be combined with any other Ashford University grants, scholarships, or discounts.
-If you are eligible for the Ashford Military Grant or Leader Development Grant, you are not eligible for the RN to BSN Grant.
+If you are eligible for the Ashford Military Grant or Full Tuition Grant, you are not eligible for the RN to BSN Grant.
 For full details, please review the official terms and conditions of the grant.

 What you will learn